ggonnella/textformats/cheatsheets/TF-Spec.md

-`float` | floating point value, optionally validated by a given range `list_of` | ordered set; values datatypes and semantics do not depend on their position `composed_of` | ordered set; values datatype and semantic depend on their position `named_values` | key/value pairs set; datatype and semantic depend on the key `tagged_values` | tagname/typecode/value triples set; semantic depends on tagname, datatype on typecode `one_of` | different formats possible, described as separate definitions
+`float` | floating point value, optionally validated by a given range `list_of` | ordered set; values datatypes and semantics do not depend on their position `composed_of` | ordered set; values datatype and semantic depend on their position `labeled_list` | key/value pairs set; datatype and semantic depend on the key `tagged_list` | tagname/typecode/value triples set; semantic depends on tagname, datatype on typecode `one_of` | different formats possible, described as separate definitions

 # Other keys (non definition-kind keys)